+1-440-204-2100

 Saluting our Heroes

-Every day, the members of the Lorain Police Deparmtent put their lives on the line.
+Every day, the members of the Lorain Police Department put their lives on the line.
 Some days are uneventful.
 Other days are full of danger.
-And some days, their dedication to the job leads them to perform great acts of heroism.
-Here, we celebrate those officers who have gone above and beyond the call of duty – those who survived to tell their own tale, and those who didn’t.
+Some days, their dedication to the job leads them to perform great acts of heroism.
+Here, we celebrate those officers who have gone above and beyond the call of duty – those who survived to tell their tale and those who didn’t.

 KILLED IN THE LINE OF DUTY